 7. Clickable Sharpies

-I’m not suggesting your typical Sharpie.
-It has to be a retractable Sharpie!
+Retractable Sharpies are one of my favorite Disney hacks.
 When you hand a character a marker they are obviously not going to be able to remove the cap and you don’t want to be messing with them when there is a huge line behind you.
 And as an added bonus, there’s no chance you’ll lose the cap!

 If you don’t know Florida weather, all you really need to know is that it will rain at some point during the day.
 Get stuck without a poncho and you’ll look like this: